 - Three or more cases (staff or tamariki) exhibiting symptoms of illness in 48 hours in a class or 15% of the school is unwell.

-Outbreaks are notifiable to Regional Public Health (RPH).
+Outbreaks are notifiable to Public Health.
 Phone us on 04 570 9002 as soon as possible if you suspect your facility has an outbreak.